pss959/EasyMaker3D/PublicDoc/docs/Tutorials/Doorstop.rst

 A Simple Doorstop Example
 -------------------------

-This example will use |appname| in non-VR mode to create a simple doorstop model and output it as an STL file.
+This example uses |appname| to create a simple doorstop model and output it as an STL file.

-.. incvideo:: Doorstop ../videos/Doorstop.mp4 80% center
+.. incvideo:: Doorstop ../videos/Doorstop/Doorstop.mp4 80% center

 |block-image|